MachacuayJ/mHealth_windows/README.md

 python main.py --ws 128 --ov 50 -c
 ```

-If one want to merge all clients data into a single array, then the "-c" argument should be removed.
+To merge all clients data into a single array, then the "-c" argument should be removed.
 That is:

 ```
 python main.py --ws 128 --ov 50